dls-controls/ADCameralink/README.md

 ADCameralink/siliconSoftwareSupport.
 This code was extracted from the distributable libries.
 An issue with Windows, is that software works better when installed properly with the commercial installer because the PCI card hardware driver must be installed into the Windows kernel.
 The included headers and libs make the build easier.
+Only win64 libs/dlls are included.

 You should download in install two pieces of code from Silicon Software
 1) Silicon software device driver.